 What Customers Are Saying

-Customers praised this device’s low noise level, long-lasting battery and ease of installation.
-Those who didn’t enjoy their purchase said that they were missing parts, and others said they were not as durable as anticipated.
+Customers praised this device’s low noise level, long-lasting battery life and ease of installation.
+We also noted that those who didn’t enjoy their purchase said that they were missing parts, and others said they had an issue with false alarms going off consistently.

 What Customers Are Saying

-Customers who enjoyed this carbon monoxide detector said that it was easy to install and provided peace of mind.
+Our research showed that customers who left poitive reviews for this carbon monoxide detector said that it was easy to install and provided peace of mind.
 However, some reviewers had difficulty utilizing the manufacturer’s limited warranty.

 What Customers Are Saying

-Most reviewers were satisfied with the detector, saying that it was well-made and a good value.
+Most reviewers we found were satisfied with the detector, saying that it was well-made and a good value.
 A lot of customers appreciated the light indicator that was paired with the alarm.
-Those who were unsatisfied with their purchase said that mounting the device to a wall was difficult.
+Those who were unsatisfied with their purchase said that mounting the device to a wall.

 What Customers Are Saying

-Customers said that they loved the Amazon Alexa integration and motion detection of this device.
-Those who were unsatisfied with their purchase said that it was more difficult to install than basic devices because of the smartphone setup.
+Several customers we found said that they loved the design, light feature, and motion detection of this device.
+We also noted that some of those who were unsatisfied with their purchase said that it was more difficult to install than basic devices because of the smartphone setup.

 Power Source